Tonkon Torp

 Alex helps his clients resolve business disputes in and out of court.
 He represents individuals and companies on a variety of claims, including contract disputes, business owner disputes, and business torts.
 He has helped Tonkon clients win on motions to dismiss, on summary judgment, and at trial.

-In addition to his litigation work, Alex is Chair of our Cannabis Industry Practice Group.
-He represents individuals and companies doing business in the cannabis industry, and advises clients on cannabis laws and regulations and other cannabis-specific legal issues.
+In addition to his litigation work, Alex is a member in, and former Co-Chair of, our Cannabis Industry Practice Group.
+He represents individuals and companies doing business in the cannabis industry and advises clients on cannabis laws, regulations, and other cannabis-specific legal issues.

 Alex worked as a summer associate for Tonkon Torp and as a Judicial Extern for Honorable Ancer L. Haggerty, U.S. District Judge, during law school.
 Prior to law school, Alex worked primarily on policy advocacy in the nonprofit and public sectors, holding positions including civic engagement director and aide to an Oregon State Representative.
-He continues his involvement in the Portland community, serving as a cooperating attorney for the Oregon ACLU and as a board member for the Resource Innovation Institute and the Oregon Cannabis Association.
+He continues his involvement in the Portland community, serving as a cooperating attorney for the Oregon ACLU and as a board member for the Resource Innovation Institute.

 Alex and his wife Laura are raising two 7th generation Oregonians, their sons Clark and Leo.
 A love of travel and other cultures has led Alex and his family to Central America, Southeast Asia, and Europe.
 Closer to home, they often visit the Oregon coast and the Cascades.
 To celebrate a recent anniversary, Alex and Laura summited South Sister.

-Alex serves as a board member and treasurer of the Bonnie Jeanne Tinker Memorial Fund, founded in honor of his mother, a political activist who headed the Portland, Oregon organization Love Makes a Family, and as a board member for the Resource Innovation Institute, which promotes energy and water conservation in the cannabis industry.
+Alex serves as a board member and treasurer of the Bonnie Jeanne Tinker Memorial Fund, founded in honor of his mother, a political activist who headed the Portland, Oregon organization Love Makes a Family.

 Farm Management Dispute